Sennen

 Sennen (Sen Senan) is a coastal civil parish and a village in Cornwall, England, United Kingdom.
 Sennen village is situated approximately 8 mi west-southwest of Penzance.

 Sennen parish is bounded by the sea to the west and bordered by the parishes of St Just to the north, St Buryan to the east, St Levan to the south.
-The Longships, a group of rocky islets situated off Lands End, are also within the parish.
 The main settlements are Churchtown, Trevescan, Carn Towan, Sennen Cove and Land's End.
+The population was 889 at the 2021 census.

 For the purposes of local government Sennen elects a parish council every four years.
 The main local authority is Cornwall Council.

 Geography

+Aerial view of Sennen village and coastline, Cornwall, England.

 Sennen parish is situated at the western tip of the Penwith peninsula and is exposed to prevailing westerly winds from the Atlantic.
 Geologically, it is located on the Land's End Granite, one of the five major granite batholiths that make up the spine of Cornwall (see Geology of Cornwall).
 Consequently, the parish has a bare moorland-like character with very few trees and no woodland.

 The parish consists of 2284 acre of land, 6 acre of water and 64 acre of foreshore.
-The population was 829 at the 2001 census.
+It includes the Longships, a group of rocky islets situated off Lands End.

 The church town, Sennen, is the most westerly village in mainland England and is 315 mi west-southwest of London.
 Below the village is the harbour settlement of Sennen Cove.